rakheshster/arm-tailscale-ubuntu/README.md

   1. Clone this repo.
   2. Edit `artifacts/cloud-init.txt` with the required info.
   3. Login to Azure
-  4. If using Bash do: `./deploy.sh -g <resourceGroup> -d artifacts -l <location>`.
+  4. If using *Bash* do: `./deploy.sh -g <resourceGroup> -d artifacts -l <location>`.
-  4. If using PowerShell do: `./Deploy-AzTemplate.ps1 -ResourceGroupName <resourceGroup> -ArtifactStagingDirectory artifacts -Location <location>`
+  4. If using *PowerShell* do: `./Deploy-AzTemplate.ps1 -ResourceGroupName <resourceGroup> -ArtifactStagingDirectory artifacts -Location <location>`

 Note:
+  * PowerShell Core is sufficient so you can run this from macOS, Linux etc.
   * If `<resourceGroup>` does not exist it will be created at `<location>`.
   * If `<resourceGroup>` exists you can skip `-l <location>`.